SmKou/creative-writing-browser-editor/README.md

 	  ra "" "" <a|c|s|p> <loc:loc>
-	  :: replace all instances of "" with "" in all, chapter, scene, or paragraph add location to change selected used for reference
+	  :: replace all instances of "" with "" in all, chapter, scene, or paragraph add location to change selected used for reference Only locations for destinations are needed if using the selected or current context.
+Current context will always shift to destination of an action.

-Note: only locations for destinations are needed if using the selected or current context
+segment: part of writing (chapter, scene, paragraph, sentence)

-Note: current context will always shift to destination of an action
+location:

 ### Features List